 Alongside her independent projects and freelance production work, Milena has held multiple roles in festival programming, festival production, and project management at organizations such as the DOXA Documentary Film Festival, the Vancouver International Film Festival, the BC Chapter of DOC (Documentary Organization of Canada), and the Gender Equity in Media Society (GEMS).

+In 2022 she founded Norita Films, a production company dedicated to making films driven by reflective inquiry and creative expression.
 She is currently working on her first feature documentary, a film a about robotic pets, and continues to collaborate on various projects doing editing and camera work.

-Contact: milenamsalazar [AT] gmail [DOT] com
+Contact: milena [AT] noritafilms [DOT] com

 Milena Salazar es una documentalista costarricense radicada en Canadá.
 Sus cortometrajes han sido exhibidos en festivales alrededor del mundo y han formado parte de los laboratorios Hot Docs Doc Accelerator (2016) y el RIDM Talent Lab (2017), entre otros.
 Ha cumplido diversos roles en organizaciones artísticas y festivales de cine en Vancouver, incluyendo el DOXA Documentary Film Festival y el Vancouver International Film Festival.
 Actualmente desarrolla nuevos proyectos en Vancouver y en San José, Costa Rica.